epomatti/ms-fabric-private-link/README.md

 ### Running in Azure

-Login using the VM system-assigned managed identity:
+While connected with SSH in the Azure VM, login with the CLI using the VM system-assigned managed identity:

-> ![TIP]
+> ![IMPORTANT]
-> You must login with `sudo` to allow the ACR login.
+> You must login with `sudo` to allow the ACR login later.

 ```sh
 sudo az login --identity
 ```

-Set the registry name as a variable:
+Set the registry name as a session variable:

 ```sh
 registry="<acrname>"